Key Points

 - Durable and long-lasting

-Either of these options can be effective for crate training, but more important, is choosing the right size.
+Either of these options can be effective for crate training, but choosing the right crate size is more important.
 Your dog’s crate shouldn’t be too small or too big.

-Your puppy should be able to stand up, turn around, and lay back down in the crate, but it shouldn’t be big enough for your pup to have a separate area to use the bathroom in it.
+Your puppy should be able to stand up, turn around, and lay back down in the crate, but it shouldn’t be big enough for your pup to have a separate bathroom area — otherwise, you’ll be cleaning up messes non-stop.

-Step 2: Set up your crate space
+Step 3: Set up your crate space

 Once you have the right crate for your puppy, you’ll want to choose a suitable location in your house or apartment to keep it.

-Step 3: Introduce your dog to the crate
+Step 4: Introduce your dog to the crate

 If your dog is particularly hesitant to go inside the crate and explore, you might try feeding them a meal while in the crate.
 This way, they have a strong positive association with crate time.

-Step 4: Practice closing the door
+Step 5: Practice closing the door

-Start by getting your puppy to lay down in the crate, rewarding them with their favorite treats or giving them a chew toy to keep them busy.
+Start by getting your puppy to lay down in the crate, rewarding them with their favorite treats, or giving them a chew toy to keep them busy.
 Then, try closing the crate door while your dog eats or plays and open it after a short period of time.

-Step 5: Work up to longer periods of time
+Step 6: Work up to longer periods

-If your dog tolerates staying in the crate with the door closed – that is, they stay relaxed and calm – you can build up to longer periods of time.
-If your dog can’t remain calm, and instead excessively whines or barks, you’ll want to decrease the length of time until they’re more comfortable.
+If your dog tolerates staying in the crate with the door closed (meaning they stay relaxed and calm), you can build up to longer periods.

-Step 6: Practice leaving your dog in the crate alone
+Step 7: Practice leaving your dog in the crate alone

 Leave your puppy in the crate at night

-Leaving your puppy in the crate while you leave the house.
+Leaving your puppy in the crate while you leave the house

 Never use the crate as a punishment